 3 Strategies for Using Capacity Planning

 There are three methodologies behind capacity planning.
-In order to choose the right strategy, you’ll need to consider the type of business you run and the level of risk you can safely assume.
+In order to choose the right strategy, you’ll need to consider the type of business you run, the level of risk you can safely assume, and the lifecycle of your products.

 1. Lag strategy